 What is mortgage forbearance?

 When you arrange for forbearance with your mortgage lender, they will temporarily suspend or lower your mortgage payments for a set amount of time.
-This reprieve is meant to assist homeowners who are experiencing temporary financial hardship, and need time to recoup their income or deal with unforeseen expenses.
+This reprieve assists homeowners who are experiencing temporary financial hardship, and need time to recoup their income or deal with unforeseen expenses.
 A forbearance is not loan forgiveness or a grant.
 The amount of payment missed during the forbearance period will still be owed.

 Typical reasons for seeking forbearance include job loss, an injury or illness, or a natural disaster event.
 The COVID-19 crisis has created a spike in unemployment and caused an unprecedented number of homeowners to look into their forbearance options.
 Before you contact your mortgage lender, here are some things to consider.